 2. The things to consider before making an adjustment or repair

-3. how to identify the error in pressure gauge and execute the adjustment.
+3. how to identify the error in the pressure gauge and execute the adjustment.

 4. How to verify a pressure gauge.